fatimakoli/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 The map window should now show you your map's data frame on a sheet of paper.
 You can adjust the size and location of the data frame by adjusting its bounding box.

 A new set of tools to zoom and pan appears when you are in the `Layout View`.
 The `Data View` zoom and pan tools are still active and will affect the map within the data frame.
+Zoom in so that Morningside Heights shows in the layout view.
 To zoom and pan on the page without affecting the map, use the (page) `Zoom` and `Pan` toolbar.
-Zoom in so that Morningside Heights shows in the layout view.

 **Note** about zooming/panning: in general, but also specifically in this case, when you are visualizing a lot of data (e.g. the PLUTO shapefile containing all buildings in NYC), it may take ArcMap some time to redraw the map each time you zoom or pan or move the map.
 Many times, ArcMap will time out and will not finish redrawing the map.
 If you move/pan/zoom the map too much, ArcMap is likely to crash.

 ![t1-11.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_01/t1_11.PNG)

-You can add standard elements to your map through the `Insert` menu shown below.
+Add standard elements to your map through the `Insert` menu shown below.
 The `Legend`, `North Arrow`, `Scale Bar`, and `Scale Text` options each lead to dialogues that allow you to customize those map elements.

 ![t1-12_new1.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_01/t1-12_new1.png)

-To edit the layer titles for the legend, click on the layer value `NumFloors`, then click again (not a double click, a click... then a click i.e. how you would change the name of a file on your computer).
+To edit the layer titles for the legend, click on the layer value `NumFloors` in the table of contents to the left, then click again (not a double click, a click... then a click i.e. how you would change the name of a file on your computer).
 Once you can edit the layer name, type in "Number of Floors".
 When you open the legend dialogue box, make sure you move the park and water layers to the left box, so that the PLUTO layer is the only layer listed under `Legend Items`.

 ![t1-12_1.png](https://github.com/alisaalias/gis_tutorials/blob/alisaalias-patch-1/Images/Tutorial_01/t1-12_1.png)